| Table of contents |

 Q.1.
 When is the national income less than domestic income?

-When Net Factor Income from Abroad is negative, national income is less than domestic income.
-This means that a country is paying more to foreign factors of production (such as wages, interest, rent, and profits) than it is receiving from foreign sources.
+Ans.
+When Net Factor Income from Abroad (NFIA) is negative.
+In other words, national income is less than domestic income when payments made to foreign factors of production (wages, interest, rent, profits etc.) exceed the income received from abroad by the country.

 Q.2.
 When is the national income larger than domestic factor income?